Greater-London-Authority/ldn-viz-tools/.changeset/cyan-tips-tease.md

 '@ldn-viz/themes': patch
 ---

-add build task for token docs
+ADDED: add build task that creates JSON files to enable the auto-genereration of token documentation